archtechx/tenancy/README.md

 config('tenancy.filesystem.suffix_base') . $uuid
 ```

-These changes will only apply for disks listen in `disks`.
+These changes will only apply for disks listed in `disks`.

-You can see an example in the [Filesystem](#filesystemstorage) section of the documentation.
+You can see an example in the [Filesystem](#filesystemstorage) section of the documentation The `filesystem.root_override` section is explained there as well.

 # Usage